 As a certified family law expert, our founder, Thomas M. Huguenor, fully understands the process and will help you get your case moving along quickly.
 Once retained, our team will petition the court for DNA testing so that the larger issues, such as whether a parent should be allowed to move a child away from California, can be decided.
 We will conduct necessary discovery so all of the parties' rights and obligations may be established once paternity is confirmed.
-Establishing parentage opens many doors for San Diego parents as well as the children themselves.
 Do not risk your child's future on a less experienced firm.
 Contact our Southern California family lawyers today for a free consultation.

-If you are seeking to establish paternity, you also have goals in mind of how life should look once parentage is beyond dispute.
-At your initial consultation, Huguenor Mattis, A.P.C., will determine what your overall goals are and develop a plan for helping you reach them.
+At your initial consultation, Huguenor Mattis, A.P.C., will determine what your overall goals are and develop a plan for helping you to reach them.
 We have a track record of achieving results that were previously declared "unattainable" by other attorneys.
-With more than 35 years of experience, there are few situations in California family courts that we have not dealt with.
+With more than four decades of experience, there are few situations in California family courts that we have not dealt with.
 Contact our San Diego law office today at (858) 458-9500 to schedule a consultation.

 - The Paternal Rights of Sex Offenders